hjwylde/werewolf/README.md

 The `to` header on a message may either be `null`---for a public message---or have an intended
     recipient.

-It's the Seers' turn now.
+It's the Seer's turn now.
 ```bash
 > werewolf --caller @qux see @grault
 {"ok":true,"messages":[